Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

     Qs.append(Q)#(8)!
 ```

-1. We specify the number of blades.
-This is used to calculate the bin edges.
+1. The number of blades.
 2. We specify the range of offsets to consider.
 We'll consider 200 offsets between $-\frac{\pi}{5}$ and $\frac{\pi}{5}$.
-3. We convert the AoA DataFrame into a numpy array.
-Our function requires a Numpy array.
+3. We convert the AoA DataFrame into a Numpy array because our function does not work with a Pandas series.
 4. We initialize an empty list to store the quality factors.
 5. We initialize the optimal Q value to infinity.
 This is a trick to ensure the first value we calculate is always the optimal value.
 It can be unseated by a better value later.
 6. We iterate over the range of offsets to consider.
-7. If the quality factor we just calculated is less than the optimal quality value, we update the optimal values.
+7. If the quality factor we just calculated is less than the best value so far, we update all the "optimal" values.
 8. We append the quality factor to a list.
 This will be used to plot the quality factor as a function of the offset.

 The `Q` factor for each `d_theta` is plotted in [Figure 6](#figure_06) below.